-Dr. Cosmi and his team performed a cardiac catheterization to open blood flow to Jay’s brain, but because brain tissue starts dying in less than four minutes after cardiac arrest, they were concerned about possible long-term damage.
+Dr. Cosmi and his team performed a cardiac catheterization to open blood flow to Jay’s heart and brain, but because brain tissue starts dying in less than four minutes after cardiac arrest, they were concerned about possible long-term damage.
 Research shows that reducing the body temperature, or hypothermia, can protect the brain in situations like this.

 “We didn’t want to waste any time,” Dr. Cosmi says.
 “So even while I was performing the catheterization, nursing staff started hypothermic protocols.
 It’s a very complicated procedure, with a checklist of 50 steps, but everyone knew what to do.”